 During the summer after the sophomore year, unlimited USCG license students are assigned to merchant vessels as cadets for further familiarization in shipboard procedures.
 These students major in:

-Note: Candidates for the US Coast Guard 3rd assistant engineer license must complete 180 days sea time.
-USCG 3rd mate license candidates will be required to complete 365 days sea time.
-Sea time will be met through specialized laboratories, simulation, and three training cruises.
+Candidates for the US Coast Guard 3rd Assistant Engineer license must complete 180 days sea time.
+USCG 3rd Mate license candidates will be required to complete 365 days sea time.
+Sea time will be met through specialized laboratories, simulation, two training cruises and cadet shipping.

 - Cadet shipping will involve training, watches and maintenance in the students’ area of major.

 - In addition to the practical experience gained, students have the opportunity to visit ports of call in the United States and foreign countries.
 In several cases, students have circumnavigated the globe.

 - Many students find this experience to be a major advantage in finding employment following graduation.

 - Although it is not guaranteed, some students on Cadet Shipping assignments receive cadet wages and reimbursement for travel expenses.

 - Sea time – A minimum of 60 days is required for 3rd Assistant Engineer license candidates, 90 days for 3rd Mate license candidates, which is credited toward the sea service required for a USCG license.

 - Maine Maritime Academy was the first state maritime academy to incorporate this popular program into its curriculum.